Three pink tennis balls on a blue court

 The Code #16.
 “Spectators never make calls.
 A player must not enlist the aid of a spectator in making a call.
 No spectator has a part in a match.”

-The point continues as normal.
+If a tennis player is injured while playing a point the point should continue as normal.
 After the point finishes, the injured player can choose whether or not to retire and forfeit the match.
-However, their opponent can claim a let if they were hindered from playing the point due to a result of the injury.

 Source: